ggm6/McDonnell-OOP/README.md

 5/1
 - Rogue now completely compiles in C++.
 Difficult to say whether the functionality remains the same or if I butchered the whole game.
 I never understood how to play the game in the first place.
 But the important thing is that it compiles.
 But also, it compiles... yeah, IT COMPILES.

+5/2
+  - Rogue still completely compiles using g++.
+I have now gotten rid of all warnings as well.
+I mostly had to do some type casting, 90% of the warnings were string constants being treated as char*, so I cast those as char* for individual purposes.
+I feel this probably took longer but overall was less difficult than changing every function to accept const char*, and then I would have to overload certain functions to accept both char* and const char* where applicable.
+Also, there were some warnings with integers being compared to unsigned ints, so on and so forth.
+Overall, I just wanted a clean screen when someone presses "make" on the game.